Dobbs: Demand for COVID-19 vaccine greater than supply

 The state is also seeing a decrease in the number of hospital patients who are confirmed to have COVID-19.

-In Lauderdale County, 69 new COVID-19 cases were reported on Thursday, bringing the county’s total to 6,034 cases.
-The county’s seven-day rolling average of new cases is 52.
+In Lauderdale County, 43 new COVID-19 cases were reported on Friday, bringing the county’s total to 6,067 cases.

-Lauderdale County reported two new deaths, which occurred between Jan.
-8 and 20.
-The county has reported a total of 189 COVID-19 related deaths since March.
+Lauderdale County reported three new deaths, which occurred between Dec.
+18, 2020, and Jan.
+17, 2021.
+The county has reported a total of 192 COVID-19 related deaths since March.

 COVID-19 case and death numbers for local counties are listed below.

-Kemper County: seven new cases; 791 total cases.
+Kemper County: nine new cases; 800 total cases.
 No new deaths; 20 total deaths since March.

 Commented